UWPCE-PythonCert/PythonCertDevel/source/modules/Testing_advanced.rst

 Often you want to run exactly the same tests, but with different outputs and inputs.

-You can do this a really naive way, but putting multiple asserts into one test:
+You can do this a really naive way, by putting multiple asserts into one test:

 .. code-block:: python